 My band wants to play SouthSounds.
 Who do I talk to about that?

 Please submit through our application form available here.
-Note that we are no longer accepting submissions for SouthSounds 2017, but we are always excited to hear new submissions for next year’s event.
+We are accepting submissions to play SouthSounds 2018 until March 1, 2018, but if you miss that date we are always excited to hear new submissions for next year’s event.

 Who do I contact if I want to volunteer for SouthSounds?
 Who do I contact if I want to sponsor SouthSounds?
 Who do I contact if I work for a media outlet and we want to cover SouthSounds?